-TO: SILICON VALLEY BANKDate: FROM: TRACON PHARMACEUTICALS, INC.
+TO: SILICON VALLEY BANKDate: FROM: TRACON PHARMACEUTICALS INC

-The undersigned authorized officer of TRACON PHARMACEUTICALS, INC. ("Borrower") certifies that under the terms and conditions of the Amended and Restated Loan and Security Agreement between Borrower and Bank (the "Agreement"), (1) Borrower is in complete compliance for the period with all required covenants except as noted below, (2) there are no Events of Default, except as noted below, (3) all ending representations and warranties in the Agreement are true and correct in all material respects on this date except as noted below; provided, however, that such materiality qualifier shall not be applicable to any representations and warranties that already are qualified or modified by materiality in the text thereof; and provided, further that those representations and warranties expressly referring to a specific date shall be true, accurate and complete in all material respects as of such date, (4) Borrower, and each of its Subsidiaries, have timely filed all required tax returns and reports or obtained extensions therefor, and Borrower has timely paid all foreign, federal, state and local taxes, assessments, deposits and contributions owed by Borrower except as otherwise permitted pursuant to the terms of Section 5.8 of the Agreement, and (5) no Liens have been levied or claims made against Borrower or any of its Subsidiaries relating to unpaid employee payroll or benefits of which Borrower has not previously provided written notification to Bank.
+The undersigned authorized officer of TRACON PHARMACEUTICALS, INC. ("Borrower") certifies that under the terms and conditions of the Amended and Restated Loan and Security Agreement between Borrower and Bank (the "Agreement"), (1) Borrower is in complete compliance for the period ending \\\\\\ with all required covenants except as noted below, (2) there are no Events of Default, except as noted below, (3) all representations and warranties in the Agreement are true and correct in all material respects on this date except as noted below; provided, however, that such materiality qualifier shall not be applicable to any representations and warranties that already are qualified or modified by materiality in the text thereof; and provided, further that those representations and warranties expressly referring to a specific date shall be true, accurate and complete in all material respects as of such date, (4) Borrower, and each of its Subsidiaries, have timely filed all required tax returns and reports or obtained extensions therefor, and Borrower has timely paid all foreign, federal, state and local taxes, assessments, deposits and contributions owed by Borrower except as otherwise permitted pursuant to the terms of Section 5.8 of the Agreement, and (5) no Liens have been levied or claims made against Borrower or any of its Subsidiaries relating to unpaid employee payroll or benefits of which Borrower has not previously provided written notification to Bank.
 Attached are the required documents supporting the certification.
-The undersigned certifies that these are prepared in accordance with GAAP consistently applied from one period to the next except as explained in an accompanying letter or footnotes and except, with respect to unaudited financial statements, for the absence of footnotes and subject to yearend adjustments.
-The undersigned acknowledges that no borrowings may be requested at any time or date of determination that Borrower is not in compliance with any of the terms of the Agreement, and that compliance is determined not just at the date this certificate is delivered.
-Capitalized terms used but not otherwise defined herein shall have the meanings given them in the Agreement.

-e indicate compliance status by circling Yes/No under "Complies" column.
+The undersigned certifies that these are prepared in accordance with GAAP consistently applied from one period to the next except as explained in an accompanying letter or footnotes and except, with respect to unaudited financial statements, for the absence of footnotes and subject to year-end adjustments.
+The undersigned acknowledges that no borrowings may be requested at any time or date of determination that Borrower is not in compliance with any of the terms of the Agreement, and that complian ise indicate compliance status by circling Yes/No under "Complies" column.

-Reporting Covenant Required Complies nthly financial statements with Upon request by Bank Yes No npliance Certificate npliance Certificate To be delivered with any financial statements delivered to Bank Yes No ual Board Approved Financial Projections Within earlier of 7 days of approval or 60 days after FYE Yes No ual Audited Financial Statements Within 180 days after FYE Yes No 2, 10-K, 8-K, and any other material SEC filings Within 5 days after filing with SEC (if applicable) Yes No
+Reporting Covenant Required Complies onthly financial statements with Upon request by Bank Yes No mpliance Certificate impliance Certificate To be delivered with any financial Yes No statements delivered to Bank inual Board Approved Financial Projections Within earlier of 7 days of approval or 60 Yes No days after FYE inual Audited Financial Statements Within 180 days after FYE Yes No -Q, 10-K, 8-K, and any other material SEC filings Within 5 days after filing with SEC (if Yes No applicable)